MlennGarien/800craft/README.txt

 Mono 2.6.4: "mono SomeFile.exe"
 Mono 2.8+:  "mono --gc=sgen SomeFile.exe"

+If you're intending to run a public server that appears on minecraft.net's server list, you need to import https certificates to tell mono you trust them, this can be done by running mozroots --import --ask-remove as the 800Craft user on your system.

 === Initial Setup =============================================================

 Before starting the server for the first time, run ConfigGUI.exe to choose